-The total loss for the three-month period ended March 31, 2020 was (\$1,820,917) resulting primarily from the net change in realized gain on commodity futures contracts totaling (\$292,057) and by a net change in unrealized depreciation of commodity futures contracts of (\$2,155,945).
-Total income was \$488,022 in the same period of 2019.
 Realized gain or loss on trading of commodity futures contracts is a function of: 1) the change in the price of the particular contracts sold as part of a "roll" in contracts as the nearest to expire contracts are exchanged for the appropriate contract given the investment objective of the fund, 2) the change in the price of particular contracts sold in relation to redemption of shares, 3) the gain or loss associated with rebalancing trades which are made to ensure conformance to the benchmark, 4) the number of contracts held and then sold for either circumstance aforementioned.
 Beginning on August 21, 2019, the Sponsor began recognizing the expense for brokerage commissions for futures contract trades on a per trade basis.
 Prior to the change, brokerage commissions on all open commodity futures contracts were accrued on the trade date on a full-turn basis.
-Unrealized gain or loss on trading of commodity futures contracts be affected on the final date of the period versus the purchase price for each contract and the number of contracts held in each contract month.
-The Sponsor has a static benchmark as described above and trades futures contracts to adhere to that benchmark and to adjust for the creation or redemption of shares.
+Unrealized gain or loss on trading of commodity futures contracts is a function of the change in the price of contracts held on the final date of the period versus the purchase price for each contract and the number of contracts held in each contract month.
+The Sponsor has a static benchmark as described above and trades futures contracts to adhere to that benchmark and to adjust for the creation or redemption of shares